THE CURSE OF SOCIAL MEDIA – HOW SOCIAL MEDIA CAUSES DEPRESSION & ANXIETY

 It’s a question I’ve asked myself time and time again even before I started my blog.
 With so many young bloggers and vloggers out there, competition is fierce especially in the fashion and beauty sector.
 If blogging was around in my younger years when I was slimmer, less saggy, more perky and definitely more beautiful, beauty and fashion blogging would surely have taken priority over travel and food, of that, I’m sure.

-Bullying stayed at school full stop, now there’s a new epidemic that youngsters have to face – cyber bullying.
-Cyber bullying is a real threat to our children, bullies appear to think that it’s ok to pick on other kids because they think they’re free to do so as it’s so much easier because the person isn’t in front of them as it was when I was at school – no one can see them, it can be done in secret, suddenly they feel more courageous to unleash their hate.
+Bullying stayed at school full stop, now there’s a new epidemic that youngsters are facing – cyber bullying.
+Cyber bullying is a real threat to our children.
+Bullies appear to think that it’s ok to pick on other kids because they’re free to do so as it’s so much easier because the person isn’t in front of them as it was when I was at school.
+No one can see them and it can be done in secret; suddenly they feel more courageous to unleash their hate.
 It can appear in many guises, and ever so innocent at first, drawing the victim in, mild manipulation can often be very sinister; words like gaslighting come to mind and coercive behaviour, a pattern all too familiar.
-This can often lead to suicide, the victim is constantly threatened and bullied until the only way out is to escape in the worst possible way, to take their own life.
+This can often lead to suicide, the victim is constantly threatened and bullied until the only way out is to escape in the most horrific way, to take their own life.

 Photo credit, Flickr

-We’ve been able to research things at home without the need to go to the library but I’m nostalgic for the days I used to visit the library to make notes and read up on things for school.
+We’ve been able to research things at home without the need to go to the library however, I am nostalgic for the days I used to visit the library to make notes and read up on things for school.
 Nowadays, the library comes equipped with computers so students and people can do their work in a quiet space.
 We’re able to look at and book holidays on-line, read about a hotel or restaurant, read reviews if we’re looking for workmen or if we want to buy something and there’s that wonderful world of on-line shopping.
-It’s definitely been a life changer and so welcome but as a parent, being clued up on what kids are up to is so important.
-With cyber bullying comes the seedy side of the internet where children are in danger of being groomed so their safety is paramount.
+It’s definitely been a game changer and so welcome but as a parent, being clued up on what kids are up to is so important.
+With cyber bullying comes the seedy side of the internet where children are in danger of being groomed, so their safety is paramount.
 If you’re unsure about internet safety and security, schools are a great place to get help.
-They often run special classes and parents’ meetings about internet safety, the police can offer good advice too.
+They often run special classes and parents’ meetings about internet safety and the police can offer really good advice too.

 My beautiful daughter Zoe on her Prom Night.

 If you have children, please talk and check in on them regularly and speak to the school if you have worries.
 Below, are some useful contacts and useful resources you can access via the links below.